 | Phase II — Registration Deadline | May 5, 2026 | (Over) |

-If you are in the Phase II Merit List II, keep monitoring your registered email and the official Nirma University admission portal for document verification and fee payment schedule updates.
-Missing these deadlines may result in loss of your seat.
+If you are shortlisted in Merit List II, monitor your registered email and the official Nirma University admissions portal daily for document verification and fee payment schedule updates.
+Missing these deadlines may result in loss of your B.Des seat.

 NU DET 2026 Eligibility Criteria

-Before you apply for NU DET, you must check if you meet the eligibility requirements set by the Institute of Design, Nirma University.
-The criteria are straightforward and do not restrict students based on their stream in Class 12.
+Before applying for NU DET, you must check if you meet the eligibility requirements set by the Institute of Design, Nirma University.
+The criteria are straightforward — there is no subject or stream restriction, and candidates from Science, Commerce, and Arts are all eligible.

 Academic Qualification

-You must have passed the Class 12 (10+2) examination or an equivalent from a recognised board.
-The minimum marks required are 50% aggregate in Class 12.
-If you hold a 10+3 diploma approved by the State Board of Technical Education, you are also eligible, provided you have at least 50% aggregate in the diploma.
+You must have passed Class 12 (10+2) or an equivalent examination from a recognised board with a minimum 50% aggregate marks.
+If you hold a 10+3 Diploma approved by the State Board of Technical Education, you are also eligible, provided you have at least 50% aggregate in the diploma examination.

 Stream in Class 12

 Nirma University does not require you to have studied any specific subjects in Class 12 for B.Des admission.
-Students from Science, Commerce, and Arts backgrounds are all eligible to apply.
-What matters is the minimum 50% aggregate, not the subjects.
+Students from Science, Commerce, and Arts backgrounds are all equally eligible.
+The only academic requirement is the 50% aggregate mark.

 Age Limit

 There is no minimum or maximum age limit for NU DET 2026.
-Any candidate who has completed the qualifying examination can apply.
+Any candidate who has completed or is appearing in the qualifying examination can apply.

 UCEED Route Eligibility